ycrc/ycrc.github.io/docs/index.md

 The Yale Center for Research Computing provides support for research computing at Yale University.
 Our most active area for support is High Performance Computing, however we also support other computationally intensive research.
 In addition, we work with faculty and research groups across disciplines to design and maintain cost-effective computing capabilities.

-!!! info "Introducing the McCleary HPC Cluster"

-    The YCRC is pleased to announce the new McCleary HPC cluster, which now serves researchers from the Yale School of Medicine, Yale Center for Genome Analysis and life scientists in the Faculty of Arts and Sciences!
-For more information, see our [McCleary documentation](/clusters/mccleary).

 ## Get Help

 To best serve the research community, we provide one-on-one consulting and use a support tracking system.